rossinthecloud/rossinthecloud.github.io/_posts/2020-11-19-Day9of100DaysOfCloud-ZertoBackup.md

 excerpt_separator: <!--more-->
 ---
 #### Introduction
 On a recent project with a customer we deployed Zerto as the solution for DR replication to Azure.
-This was my first introduction to Zerto and tradtionally I normally favour Microsoft native solutions rather than 3rd party products "unless there is a good reason not to".
+This was my first introduction to Zerto and traditionally I normally favour Microsoft native solutions rather than 3rd party products "unless there is a good reason not to".

 So why Zerto and not Azure Site Recovery here?